edgbpc/HangMan/app/src/main/java/edu/eric/goodwin/hangman/README.txt

 (this cannot be a single word for the round)  - DONE
 2. When a phrase is given, the words should be spaced out so that it does not look like one long word. - DONE
 3. When the user selects an incorrect letter, a body part is drawn - DONE
-4. sed letters are displayed on the screen - DONE VIA GREYED OUT SELECTED BUTTONS ON KEYBOARD
+4. Used letters are displayed on the screen - DONE VIA GREYED OUT SELECTED BUTTONS ON KEYBOARD
 5. If the hangman is completed, the user loses the game and is presented with an opportunity to play again.
         - DONE via TOASTS.
 POP UP
     1.The phrase should be filled out in the blanks if the user did not complete the phrase within the allowed